-The primary means of requesting and disseminating spot forecasts is the NWS Spot Internet-based spot request and reply program found online at http://www.weather.gov/spot/.
+The primary means of requesting and disseminating spot forecasts is the NWS Spot Internet-based spot request and reply program found online at https://spot.weather.gov.
 To ensure receipt by the fire weather forecaster, the requester should call the NWS after submitting each spot request.
 This call to the WFO will also allow the fire weather forecaster to ask any questions he/she might have, and inform you if multiple spot requests may delay completing your forecast.
-WFO Riverton will show the same courtesy by calling the requesting agency after each completed spot forecast is transmitted.